elegant-scipy/elegant-scipy/markdown/ch1.markdown

     data : 2D ndarray of counts (assumed to be genes X samples)
     """

-    #construct your numpy array of data
+    #construct your NumPy array of data
     counts_transposed = np.array(data).T

     # Set up PCA, set number of components